Karan7678/CGPA_Calculator/README.md

 # CGPA_Calculator
-CGPA Calculator is useful to calculate the student marks
+CGPA Calculator is useful to calculate the students marks